Last Updated: May 28, 2017

 Builds morale - Creating opportunities for our team to let off some steam together will recharge our team’s morale and boosts productivity.

-Improves relationships - The team that learns how to play together will stays together.
+Improves relationships - The team that learns how to play together will stay together.

 Provides motivation - Group travel and team-building activities can provide a much-needed break from routine.